newtritious/Newtritious-old/README.md

 5. Push to the Branch (`git push origin feature/AmazingFeature`)
 6. Open a Pull Request

+Make sure to follow our [code of conduct](https://github.com/newtritious/Newtritious/blob/main/CODE_OF_CONDUCT.md)!

 ## Tests

 To run tests, cd into the client folder and run the following command: